Pollachi: Geography

+Pollachi is located at 10.662°N 77.0065°E near the center of the South Indian Peninsula, surrounded by Western Ghats.
+It has an average elevation of 293 m on the banks of Aliyar river.
+The area is hilly and rocky, drained by several rivers and is thickly forested with some marsh lands and scattered patches of grass.
+The town receives majority of the rainfall from Southwest monsoon arriving through the Palghat gap and receives an average annual rainfall of around 1274 mm.

 Demographics

-According to the 2011 census, Pollachi had a population of 90,180 with a sex-ratio of 1,012 females for every 1,000 males, much above the national average of 929.
+According to the 2011 census, Pollachi had a population of 90,180 with a sex-ratio of 1,012 females for every 1,000 males, above the national average of 929.
 A total of 7,732 were under the age of six, constituting 3,952 males and 3,780 females.
 Scheduled Castes and Scheduled Tribes accounted for 10.57% and 0.29% of the population respectively.
 The average literacy of the city was 82.15%, compared to the national average of 72.99%.
 The city had a total of 24,755 households.
 There were a total of 36,972 workers, comprising 219 cultivators, 488 main agricultural laborers, 1,018 in household industries, 32,720 other workers, 2,527 marginal workers, 25 marginal cultivators, 45 marginal agricultural laborers, 124 marginal workers in household industries and 2,333 other marginal workers.

 Economy

 The economy of the town is predominantly dependent on agriculture.
 Coconut, jaggery, vegetables and cattle contribute to the agricultural output.
 There are also coir producing units with raw materials sourced from local farms.
 Vanilla is also cultivated in certain locations.
 Pollachi is also a popular movie shooting location for the Tamil film industry owing to its scenic landscape.